scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 By default, AWS RDS Databases have monitoring enabled.

-Follow the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html) to learn more about monitoring.
+Follow this [AWS guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html) to learn more about monitoring.

 ## Amazon Aurora